 δ18O and δ2H analysis of water sample

-SIBS uses a Thermo Scientific High Temperature Conversion/Elemental Analyzer (TC/EA) coupled to a Conflo IV and a Thermo Scientific Delta V Advantage Isotope Ratio Mass Spectrometer is used for d2H and d18O analysis.
+A Thermo Scientific High Temperature Conversion/Elemental Analyzer (TC/EA) coupled to a Conflo IV and a Thermo Scientific Delta V Advantage Isotope Ratio Mass Spectrometer is used for d2H and d18O analysis.

 One micro liter (1ul) of sample is injected into TC/EA using a PAL autosampler.
 The injected sample is converted to H2 and CO gas by pyrolysis reaction through a glassy carbon tube filled by glassy carbon chips and heated at 1370 degree C. The H2 and CO gas are seperated by a 2m packed gas chromatgraph, go through an open split of Conflo IV, and are analyzed for the hydrogen and oxygen isotope ratios, respectively, in the Delta V Advantage Isotope Ratio Mass Spectrometer.
 An analysis of each injection takes 10 min.

 We have participated IAEA’s interlaboratory comparison project in 2011, and obtained A rank: Differences in δ18O and δ2H from IAEA Value are 0.19 ‰ and 0.50 ‰, respectively (The IAEA-TEL-2011-01 World-wide open proficiency test on the determination of Stable Isotope in Water)